stupid-kid-af/csblog-stupid/README.md

   U can watch the blog live at https://csblog-stupid.netlify.app/

-You can add your pages by adding it in 'content/posts/yourpost'
+You can add your pages by adding it in 'content/posts/yourpost' Any help would be greatly appreciated.

 ## Support

-  For any support email us nat pushpatripathi1111@gmail.com or send message at @stupid-kid-af (Telegram).
+  For any support email us at pushpatripathi1111@gmail.com or send message at @stupid-kid-af (Telegram).

 ## License